keyurahuja/prismai/README.md

 - **Download and Customize**: Customize and create one pagers with your branding, building upon the base text we have provided.

-- **Share and Distribute**: Share these one-pagers with your network, school systems, or other organizations to help spread the word about strong passwords and AI education.
+- **Share and Distribute**: Share these one-pagers with schools and colleges to help spread the word about strong passwords and AI education.

 - **Collaborate**: Reach out to us for potential partnerships to expand the reach of this initiative.